 - HS Code – 1234.56

-Step 1 – Convert all foreign currencies into your local one (taking into account your actual exchange rates that will be secured when making International T/T payments).
-You will most likely have to convert the supplier’s USD costs and the International Seafreight charges into your local coin.
+Step 1: Convert all foreign currencies into your local currency (taking into account your actual exchange rates that will be secured when making International T/T payments).
+You will most likely have to convert the supplier’s USD costs and the International Seafreight charges into your local currency.
 When you have converted all foreign currencies into your local currency, add all of the costs together.

 - Product FOB $10,000USD = $13,000 in your local currency